 - This should take around a month if the pot is small.

-- Once the plant is strong enough, you may plant it into your garden or in hanging baskets or wherever you please.
+- Once the plant is strong enough, you may plant it in your garden or hanging baskets, or wherever you please.

 Lithodora isn’t likely to suffer from insect or disease problems.